 Really, Maloney believes he was merely following the foundations laid out by the New Jersey State Interscholastic Athletic Affiliation … and will NOT be matter to any type of punishment.

 In his letter, Maloney states his case … saying Johnson’s hair measurement violated the foundations.
 Maloney claims he gave Johnson time to get a hair masking, nonetheless Johnson didn’t have one.

 So, in accordance with NJSIAA safety, Maloney says “outfitted the wrestler with the time to acceptable the deficiency” — aka, a haircut.

-Epitome of a workers participant ⬇️
+Epitome of a crew participant ⬇️

 — Mike Frankel (@MikeFrankelJSZ) December 20, 2018

-As shortly on account of the video went viral, many individuals accused Maloney of understanding of racism and he feels the NJSIAA did nothing to acceptable the narrative.
+As shortly on account of video went viral, many individuals accused Maloney of understanding of racism and he feels the NJSIAA did nothing to acceptable the narrative.